Lambert-Nguyen/cosmo-management/docs/reports/PROJECT_ISSUES_ANALYSIS_REPORT_2025-01-09.md

 ## 📋 Executive Summary

-A comprehensive analysis of the Aristay Property Management project revealed **10 critical issues** that were systematically identified and resolved.
+A comprehensive analysis of the Cosmo Property Management project revealed **10 critical issues** that were systematically identified and resolved.
 The project is now in **production-ready state** with all tests passing and no blocking issues remaining.

 ## 🔍 Issues Identified and Resolved